Emergency Services Division

 All members of the Unit are trained and certified at the Technician/Specialist level, the highest level of training offered for hazmat emergency responders in the State of California.
 This training is provided by the California Specialized Training Institute, Office of Emergency Services, State of California.
 The Unit is also responsible for providing all Department personnel with "Hazardous Materials, First Responder Awareness" training which focuses on important safety procedures when dealing with hazardous materials incidents.

-As the City’s primary investigative body for environmental criminal acts, the Unit is called upon to conduct in-depth criminal investigations, sometimes in contaminated, life-threatening environments.
-Unit members collect and preserve evidence required for successful criminal prosecutions, complete follow-up investigations, prepare reports and search warrants, and present investigative results to prosecuting attorneys for criminal filing consideration.
+The HMU is called upon to conduct in-depth criminal investigations, sometimes in contaminated, life-threatening environments.
+Unit members collect and preserve evidence required for successful criminal prosecutions, complete follow-up investigations, prepare reports, and can present investigative results to prosecuting attorneys for criminal filing consideration.

 In the Weapons of Mass Destruction (WMD) arena, the HMU is also a component of the Joint Terrorism Task Force (JTTF) which includes personnel from the Federal Bureau of Investigation and other agencies responsible for investigating domestic terrorism involving Chemical, Biological, Radiological, and Nuclear (CBRN) WMDs.
 The HMU’s function in the JTTF is to protect the public by surveying with specialized equipment, identifying potential WMDs, and conducting evidence searches in “hot zones” (areas with potentially high levels of exposure/contamination).